TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

-One problem with PCA is that because it attempts to preserve the variance in the original feature space (e.g. the first component is the direction of greatest variance in the original space), and because variances are based on squared distances, large distances play a larger role in determining the components than do small distances.
-As a result, lower-dimensional representations using PCA tend to reconstruct long-distances between observations (**global structure**) much better than short-distances (**local structure**).
+One problem with PCA is that because it attempts to preserve the variance in the original feature space (e.g. the first component is the direction of greatest variance in the original space), and because variances are based on squared distances, large distances play a larger role in determining the principal components than do small distances.
+As a result, lower-dimensional representations using PCA tend to reconstruct long-distances between observations (**global structure**) better than short-distances (**local structure**).
 Another issue with PCA is that sometimes the relationships between what we might consider meaningful groupings of observations are better defined in terms of non-linear relationships and interactions between the original variables that tend to not be well preserved in lower dimensional PCA reconstructions.

-A different approach is based on trying to find a non-linear lower-dimensional representation which best matches up probabilistically described neighborhoods between the original and reduced feature spaces.
+A different approach to dimensional reduction is based on trying to find a potentially non-linear mapping from the higher-dimensional space to the lower-dimensional representation.
+One way to do this is to find a lower-dimensional representation which best matches up probabilistically described neighborhoods between the original and reduced feature spaces.
 For instance, we can probabilistically define the neighbors of an observation `x.i` by centering a Gaussian (normal) curve, or **kernel** (the shape of the probability density of a normal distribution) on top of the observation.
-We then assign a probability of observation `x.j` (whose distance from `x.i` is `d.ij`) being a neighbor of `x.i` with a probability proportional to the height of the Gaussian curve at a distance `d.ij` from `x.i`.
+We then assign a probability of observation `x.j` (whose distance from `x.i` is `d.ij`) being a neighbor of `x.i` proportional to the height of the Gaussian curve at a distance `d.ij` from `x.i`.
   Another curve used to probabilistically describe neighborhoods around individual observations is a t-distribution with a single degree of freedom (equivalent to a Cauchy distribution), which has a much heavier tail, and therefore tends to include observations further from `x.i` in the neighborhood of `x.i` with a higher probability than when using a Gaussian kernel.
 We draw both curves below for comparison:

 ```
 rm(list=ls())